It Promotes Control

 -

-No human can cover - only God can: The “covering” language used by Wellspring Church, which is borrowed from the shepherding movement, does not protect people but instead binds them.
+Only God Can Cover: The “covering” language used by Wellspring Church, drawn from the shepherding movement, does not provide spiritual protection but instead can create dependence on human authority.

 -

-Surveillance and Control: Members are encouraged to report on each other, and leadership maintains detailed personal folders that track behavior, attitudes, and loyalty - records used to discipline and control.
+Surveillance and Reporting: Members are encouraged to report on one another, and leadership maintains detailed records tracking behavior, attitudes, and loyalty - information that may be used in correction, pressure, or discipline.

 -

-Intrusion into Private Life: Members are prohibited from marrying outside the church, and leadership seeks influence over family, education, and major life decisions.
+Intrusion into Private Life: Members are discouraged or prohibited from marrying outside the church, and leadership exercises influence over family, friendship, education, and major life decisions.

 Only God can Cover